Kingscliff - Fingal Head

 Kingscliff - Fingal Head lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Kingscliff - Fingal Head's population is 15,448 as of Aug 2025.
-This reflects a growth of 630 people since the 2021 Census, which reported a population of 14,818.
-The increase is inferred from ABS' estimated resident population of 15,201 in June 2024 and an additional 191 validated new addresses since the Census date.
-This results in a density ratio of 401 persons per square kilometer.
-Kingscliff - Fingal Head's growth rate of 4.3% since the 2021 census exceeded both the SA4 region (3.2%) and the SA3 area, indicating it as a growth leader in the region.
-Overseas migration was the primary driver of population gains recently.
+Kingscliff - Fingal Head's population is around 15,465 as of Nov 2025.
+This reflects an increase of 647 people since the 2021 Census, which reported a population of 14,818 people.
+The change is inferred from the estimated resident population of 15,201 from the ABS as of June 2024 and an additional 198 validated new addresses since the Census date.
+This level of population equates to a density ratio of 402 persons per square kilometer.
+Kingscliff - Fingal Head's growth rate of 4.4% since the 2021 census exceeded the SA4 region (3.3%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Demographic trends project an above median population growth for locations outside capital cities.
-Kingscliff - Fingal Head is expected to expand by 2,976 persons to 2041, reflecting a total increase of 17.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on latest population numbers, an above median growth is projected for locations outside capital cities, with Kingscliff - Fingal Head expected to expand by 2,976 persons to 2041, reflecting a total increase of 17.5% over the 17 years.

 Frequently Asked Questions - Population